OsamaSalem94/OsamaSalem94/README.md

 ![Header image](https://raw.githubusercontent.com/OsamaSalem94/OsamaSalem94/main/assets/GitHub_profile_header.jpg)
 <!-- You can create your own header images using Canva, it has a lot of templates.
 If you do, use the following link https://www.canva.com/join/celeriac-tread-jellyfish -->
-I'm a data analyst who loves exploring and analyzing new datasets.
+I'm a data scientist who loves exploring and analyzing new datasets.
 Check my LinkedIn for more info about me.